 - Big Brother Is Employing You: The protagonist is working for the municipality.
 However, this is downplayed because, while Xabran's Rock is a Wretched Hive, the government itself isn't actively making it so.

-- Bizarre Alien Sexes: The Janitor can change her gender via a "gendershift", and actually needs to eat genders regularly, as she starts feeling sick and gross if she doesn't.
+- Bizarre Alien Sexes: The Janitor can change her gender via a "gendershift", and actually needs to shift genders regularly, as she starts feeling sick and gross if she doesn't.
 Gendershifting is compared by various people in the spaceport to hacking, a drug addiction, and a beautiful variation.
 Genders include things like "Dirt", "Hellbent", "Beast Girl" and "Susan Sarandon".

 - Dirty Cop: The Red Scarves, who appear to be the city guard, will try to rob the Janitor if she has enough money.